Singular fibers in barking families of degenerations of elliptic curves: Determination of the subordinate fibers,

-\item In the deformation (2.3) (see p.19), the type of the subordinate fiber is either (i) $II$, (ii) $I_2$ or (iii) $I_1 + I_1$.
-Now, applying Proposition \ref{ProportionalChi0Criterion}, it is easy to see that there appears two subordinate fibers each of which has one singularity.
+By Lemma \ref{det:lem:CaseSubordEuler5}, the sum of the Euler characteristics of the subordinate fibers is $5$.
+Applying Lemma \ref{det:lem:NoProp3Br}, since $c = 1$ and $\bar{n}_0 = 5$, we deduce that there appear five subordinate fibers and each of them has one singularity.
 Hence: